Japan & Australia consider submarine deal that could rattle China

 Australian officials have expressed an interest in the silent-running diesel-electric propulsion systems used in Japan’s Soryu diesel submarines, built by Mitsubishi Heavy and Kawasaki Heavy.
 Those vessels would give Australia a naval force that could reach deep into the Indian Ocean.

-More recently, Japanese military officials and lawmakers with an interest in defense policy have signaled a willingness to consider supplying a full version of the highly regarded Soryu to Australia if certain conditions can be met.
+More recently, Japanese military officials and lawmakers with an interest in defence policy have signalled a willingness to consider supplying a full version of the highly regarded Soryu to Australia if certain conditions can be met.
 These would include concluding a framework agreement on security policy with Canberra that would lock future Australian governments into an alliance with Japan, the officials said.

 Mitsubishi Heavy had no comment.
 Kawasaki Heavy said it had not been approached about any proposal regarding the Soryu and could not comment.